 Otter, Falkon and Qute slightly fail the usability criteria - though they do have in-built adblocking, it is not as thorough as uMatrix.
 Others addons are also not available, though the support is planned.
 There has been no misconduct by either developers so far and they are fully focused on privacy, sending no unsolicited requests.
 Iridium, on the other hand, has access to all the addons but includes Google SafeBrowsing by default, and the developer has kind of dismissed the issue - though it can be easily disabled.
 Sphere Browser does not send any unsolicited requests, however the default homepage, as well as the downloads page, contains analytics.

 Now, I've called it a "Mid" tier - but the browsers listed here are lightyears behind the above, so watch out.
-All three contain significant spyware issues - though not as much as the later browsers.
+Both contain significant spyware issues - though not as much as the later browsers.
 There has been at least some misconduct by the developers - including blocking certain addons and justifying it, treating users like babies who can't deal with auto-updates disabled, as well as pretending to care about user privacy when you're not.
-PM and Brave, despite lacking full addon support, at least have something over their parent browsers (old FF UI and in-built privacy protections, respectively); Waterfox has nothing, so shouldn't be used.
-A guide for disabling all Pale Moon spyware exists on this site, and in theory you could disable Waterfox spyware, but you CANNOT disable all of the spyware found in Brave.
+PM, despite lacking full addon support, at least has something over its parent browser (old FF UI ); Waterfox has nothing, so shouldn't be used.
+A guide for disabling all Pale Moon spyware exists on this site, and in theory you could disable Waterfox spyware.

 These browsers are unashamedly designed to collect as much information about the user as possible (all are rated EXTREMELY HIGH by the site).
 Only SRWare Iron has it's source code availible, and all the developers have mistreated their users (complete disregard for privacy and / or false advertising) for a long time.
 Not much to say - avoid like the plague.